-After helping beat Liverpool, Napoli’s Llorente shines again
+Napoli’s Llorente shines again after helping beat Liverpool

 OTHER RESULTS

-Sassuolo beat Spal 3-0 with a brace from Francesco Caputo in an Emilia-Romagna derby, and Sampdoria defeated Torino 1-0 with a close-range goal from Manolo Gabbiadini.
+Also, Sassuolo defeated Spal 3-0 with a brace from Francesco Caputo in an Emilia-Romagna derby, and Sampdoria beat Torino 1-0 with a goal from Manolo Gabbiadini.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports